No. 2 It was dirt not soil

 - 4 min read

-Most people use the words interchangeably.
+Most people use the terms "dirt" and "soil" interchangeably.
 I did too, before I started growing seriously.
 But they are not the same thing.

 Soil is alive.
-It's a full ecosystem-- microorganisms, fungi, worms, decomposed organic matter, all working together to create an environment where growth is possible.
-It holds together water without drowning roots.
+It's a full ecosystem—microorganisms, fungi, worms, decomposed organic matter—all working together to create an environment where growth is possible.
+It holds water without drowning roots.
 It drains without drying out.
 It feeds slowly and consistently.

 A soil test is always necessary and usually pretty humbling.
-You have the space, you're excited to grow, you collect the sample like you have some idea of what's going on and then the results come with receipts.
+You have the space, you're excited to grow, you collect the sample like you know what’s going on, and then the results come with receipts.

 Ours showed pH imbalance, low calcium, minimal phosphorous, and nearly zero organic matter.
-Tell me how you think my harvest would look if I planted without testing??
+Can you imagine how my harvest would look if I planted without testing?

 So, before anything went in the ground, I amended.